 Early in 2012, Chuck Bosselman passed away after a battle with cancer.
 He was also buried in the Grand Island Cemetery.
 Fred Bosselman, Jr. now oversees Bosselman Energy while Charlie Bosselman and Brandi Bosselman oversee the Bosselman Enterprises.
 The original Bosselman & Eaton Truck Stop location still serves the public today, now as a modern Pump & Pantry.
 The first Bosselman Truck Plaza is still thriving as the Bosselman Travel Center at I-80 and Hwy 281.

-Currently, the Bosselman Enterprises are headquartered in Grand Island, Nebraska, and own and operate: 44 Pump & Pantry convenience stores; 43 Boss Shops; the Bosselman Travel Center; a Hampton Inn, 3 Pump & Pantry Motels, a Quality Inn & Suites, a Comfort Inn & Suites and 4 Motel 6 franchises; Max's Thunder Road Grill, 2 Max's Highway Diner Restaurants, and Sam Bass' Saloon & Steakhouse; Food Courts including Subway, Little Caesars, and Caribou Coffee; and the Nebraska Danger Indoor Professional Football Team.
-This family organization is now in its third generation and has expanded across the nation in 23 states with over 1,400 employees.
+Currently, the Bosselman Enterprises are headquartered in Grand Island, Nebraska, and own and operate: 44 Pump & Pantry convenience stores; 42 Boss Shops; the Bosselman Travel Center; a Hampton Inn, 3 Pump & Pantry Motels, a Quality Inn & Suites, a Comfort Inn & Suites and 4 Motel 6 franchises; Max's Thunder Road Grill, 2 Max's Highway Diner Restaurants, and Sam Bass' Saloon & Steakhouse; Food Courts including Subway, Little Caesars, and Caribou Coffee; and the Nebraska Danger Indoor Professional Football Team.
+This family organization is now in its fourth generation and has expanded across the nation in 23 states with over 1,400 employees.